 It is hereby acknowledged by the Parties that they are relying upon the fact that all Transactions, together with these Terms, shall constitute a single integrated master agreement ("Agreement") and that the Parties would not otherwise enter into any Transactions.

-Each Party consents to the recording of its employees' or representatives' telephone conversations without any prior notice.
 Each Party acknowledges that it shall be legally bound by the terms of a Transaction and to perform the Transaction, and rely on the other Party's performance, from the time they enter into the Transaction in accordance with these Terms.
 The Parties agree, to the extent not prohibited or applicable law, not to contest or assert a defense to the validity or enforceability of any Transaction entered into accordance with the Terms under laws relating to (i) whether certain agreements are to be in writing or signed by the Party to be bound thereby or (ii) whether any employee or representative of the Party had authority to enter into the Transaction or (iii) the capacity of either Party or (iv) due authorization of the Transaction by either Party.
+To the extent that any Terms are negotiated through telephone conversations, each Party consents to the recording of its employees' or representatives' telephone conversations without any prior notice.

 SECTION 2.
 REPRESENTATIONS AND WARRANTIES